Player Guide

 Coins from scoring

-In standard games, a scored turn gives 1 coin per tile in every word formed (tiles in crosswords count once per word).
-Custom games can switch to percentage mode: base coins + 10% of your turn score, rounded down.
+A scored turn gives 1 coin per tile in every word formed (tiles in crosswords count once per word).
 Unspent coins carry over between turns.

 Coins from passing

-A voluntary pass gives the default 3-coin pass bonus.
+A voluntary pass gives the default 2-coin pass bonus.
 It does not give score-based coin income because no word was played.

 Alfa Power Tile multiplier

-An Alfa Power Tile gives its cell a 2× word multiplier on the turn it is placed, like DW and TW bonuses.
-If the cell has an unused bonus (DL, TL, DW, TW), the Alfa Power Tile benefits from it too — both multiply together.
-For example, placing an Alfa Power Tile on an empty TW square gives TW ×3 × alfa ×2 = ×6 total.
+An Alfa Power Tile gives its cell a word multiplier on the turn it is placed — no word multiplier for the 5-tile tier (wildcard placement only), ×2 for 6 tiles, ×3 for 7.
+The multiplier kicks in starting at the 6-tile tier.
+If the cell has an unused bonus (2× Letter, 3× Letter, 2× Word, 3× Word), the Alfa Power Tile benefits from it too — their factors are added together.
+For example, an Alfa Power Tile earned from a 6-tile turn, placed on an empty 3× Word square, gives 3× Word (3) + alfa (2) = ×5 total.
 If the cell’s bonus was already used by a previous tile, only the Alfa Power multiplier applies.

 Alfa Power Tiles in your hand at the finish

-Items are bought with coins and stored until used successfully.
-Any player can buy items at any time, but only the active player can use them.
-Using an item does not end the turn by itself.
+Powers are bought with coins and stored in your inventory until used successfully.
+Any player can buy powers at any time, but only the active player can use them.
+Using a power does not end the turn by itself.

 Swap